Europe

 Residhome, Dijon

 BSB recommend Residhome accommodation in Dijon.
-It's a 3-star apartment hotel located near the train station and is approximately 18 minutes from the Dijon Campus by tram and on foot.
+Single or shared rooms are offered in this 3-star apartment hotel, located near the station and within 15 minutes' walk from campus.
 Rooms are equipped with a small kitchenette.

 Further information